wojciechmarek/modern-dashboard/README.md

 ## What does it look like?

-The **Modern Dashboard** from the title looks like this: (⚠️ The screenshot is outdated, see a live demo for the current version.)
+⚠️ The screenshot down below is outdated, see a live demo for the current version.
+The **Modern Dashboard** from the title looks like this:

 ![dash](https://github.com/wojciechmarek/modern-dashboard/assets/27026036/48accec4-bbc9-4faf-a025-ab8f111f5836)